Aliases for CD81 Gene

 GeneCards Summary for CD81 Gene

 CD81 (CD81 Molecule) is a Protein Coding gene.
 Diseases associated with CD81 include Immunodeficiency, Common Variable, 6 and Common Variable Immunodeficiency.
-Among its related pathways are Innate Immune System and B cell receptor signaling pathway (KEGG).
+Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and Immune response Fc epsilon RI pathway.
 Gene Ontology (GO) annotations related to this gene include MHC class II protein complex binding.
 An important paralog of this gene is CD9.

 UniProtKB/Swiss-Prot for CD81 Gene